S. D. Somasundaram: Namathu kazhagam

-The dedicated efforts towards the betterment of AIADMK and the welfare of the people of Tamil Nadu gave S.D.S. a good image among the people of this state and the party.
-This made Puratchi Thalaivar MGR have S.D.S. near him, and his loyalty assured S.D.S. prominence in the party and government.
-Such close affinity brought a hitch among other party men who wanted to break this friendship between Puratchi Thalaivar, MGR, and S.D.S..
-As they planned, a rift peeped out between Puratchi Thalaivar MGR and S.D.S..
-Puratchi Thalaivar MGR expelled S.D.S. from AIADMK in 1984.
+S.D.S. worked on the development of the AIADMK party and public programs in Tamil Nadu.
+His standing within the party led to a close professional relationship with M.G.
+Ramachandran (MGR).
+This association helped S.D.S. reach high-ranking positions in both the party and the state government.
+The close professional relationship between M.G.
+Ramachandran (MGR) and S.D.S. caused tension among other members of the AIADMK party.
+Disagreements eventually developed between the two men.
+In 1984, MGR removed S.D.S. from the party.

 Aggrieved by this expulsion, S.D.S. started a new political party named “Namadhu Kazhagam.”
 The party took off with a massive rally at Trichy in 1984.
 The party contested the general election for Parliament and the Tamil Nadu assembly in 1984 but could not win a single seat.
 In 1985, S.D.S. regrouped the party and took a massive demonstration and rail roko at Madurai in support of “Tamil EELAM," for which S.D.S. was arrested and remanded along with his followers.
 In 1986, S.D.S. took up a large procession at “Anna Saalai“ in Chennai and submitted a memorandum to “The Governor" of Tamil Nadu.
 In 1987, when Puratchi Thalaivar MGR returned from America after treatment on invitation, S.D.S. met Puratchi Thalaivar MGR and merged “Namadhu Kazhagam” with AIADMK.